Bob Lymburne

-Bob Lymburne (born 30 July 1909, date of death unknown) was a Canadian ski jumper.
+Robert Lymburne (born 30 July 1909, date of death unknown) was a Canadian ski jumper.

+Early life

+Bob Lymburne was born 30 July 1909 in Fort William, Ontario.
+He moved to Revelstoke, British Columbia, as a child where he received his first pair of skis at age thirteen.

 Career

 Lymburne competed in the individual event at the 1932 Winter Olympics.
 In 1935, he suffered a severe head injury while ski jumping.
 At some point after 1957, he wandered into the woods and was not seen again.